veyon/docs/admin/troubleshooting.rst

 :guilabel:`Always process rule and ignore conditions` activated and the action :guilabel:`Allow Access` should be selected.
 This rule can now be moved upwards step by step until access is granted or the test produces the desired results.
 In this case the access rule directly below the test rule has to be the cause for the denial of access and can be closely inspected and corrected accordingly.

 Settings are not correctly saved/loaded
 ---------------------------------------

 Following the update of early beta-versions of Veyon 4 it may be the case that some configuration keys are inconsistent and must be recreated.
 This may imply that settings cannot be correctly saved or reloaded, for example local information on room and computers.
 In this case the configuration should be reset completely (:ref:`Completely Reset Configuration <ConfigClear>`) and recreated from scratch using the default values.

-Rooms and computers from the LDAP-directory are not displayed in Master
+Rooms and computers from the LDAP directory are not displayed in Master
 -----------------------------------------------------------------------

 Please make sure that:

 * the :ref:`network object directory` on configuration page :guilabel:`General` is set to *LDAP*
-* LDAP-integration tests :guilabel:`List all members of a computer room` and :guilabel:`List all computer rooms` are successful and return objects
+* LDAP integration tests :guilabel:`List all members of a computer room` and :guilabel:`List all computer rooms` are successful and return objects
 * all options for fine tuning the behavior on configuration page :guilabel:`Master` are set to their default values

 Automated switching to the current room doesn't work